Shift invariant subspaces in the Bloch space: Introduction

 exists and $f$ induces a unique bounded linear functional on $W^1$.
 Similarly, the dual of $\B_0$ can be identified with $W^1$, see for instance \cite{pommerenkebloch}.
 Let $M_z$ denote the multiplication operator by the independent variable $z$, that is, the linear operator $M_zf(z) = zf(z)$, $f \in \B$.
 Our main purpose is to investigate a certain class of $M_z$-invariant subspaces in $\B$, and to adjust for the fact that $\B$ is not separable, we shall instead consider weak-star closed subspaces in $\B$ which are $M_z$-invariant.
 Given a function $f\in \B$, we shall denote by $\left[ f\right]_{\B}$ the smallest weak-star closed $M_z$-invariant subspace containing $f$, that is, $\left[ f\right]_{\B}$ is the weak-star closure of polynomial multiples of $f$.
 If $f\in \B_0$, then $\left[f\right]_{\B}$ is actually the norm-closure of polynomial multiples of $f$ by Mazur's Theorem.
 A function $f \in \B$ is called \emph{cyclic} in $\B$ if $\left[f\right]_{\B} = \B$.
 Since the set of analytic polynomials is weak-star dense in $\B$, we have that $f$ is cyclic in $\B$ if and only if $1\in \left[ f\right]_{\B}$.
 It is worth mentioning that $\left[ f\right]_{\B}$ may be much larger than the subspace of weak-star limits of sequences of polynomial multiples of $f$, as we shall demonstrate in \thref{THM:Seqcyc}.
 A function $f \in H^\infty$ is declared to satisfy the \emph{permanence property} (in $\B$) if the corresponding $M_z$-invariant subspace satisfies $\left[ f \right]_{\B} \cap H^\infty = f H^\infty$.
 The permanence property should be understood as an antithesis to cyclicity, in the sense that any bounded analytic function in $\left[f\right]_{\B}$ is divisible by $f$.

 In this note, we shall mainly be concerned with $M_z$-invariant subspaces in $\B$ generated by bounded analytic functions.
-Recall that any $f \in H^\infty$ can be factored as $f=FBS_\mu$, where $F$ denotes the outer factor of $f$ defined by
+Recall that any $f \in H^\infty$ can be factored as $f=cFBS_\mu$ with unimodular constant $c$, where $F$ denotes the outer factor of $f$ defined by

 the function $S_\mu$ is the singular inner factor of $f$ given by

 where $\mu$ is a positive finite Borel measure on $\T$ which is singular with respect $dm$, while $B$ denotes the Blaschke product encoding the zeros of $f$ on $\D$, that is,